-He is also a Trustee of Cornell University and a member of the Dean's Advisory Board of the Cornell University School of Hotel Administration; is Vice Chairman of the Board of Directors and Treasurer of Goodwill of Greater Washington; and is a Trustee of the Federal City Council.
-He also serves as Vice Chair of the American Hotel & Lodging Association.
+He is also a Trustee of Cornell University and a member of the Dean's Advisory Board of the Cornell University School of Hotel Administration; is Chair of the Board of Directors of Goodwill of Greater Washington.
+He also serves as the Immediate Past Chair and an Executive Board Member of the American Hotel & Lodging Association.